Anjaliicode/FMate/README.md

 # FlatMate - Find Your Perfect College Roommate

-FlatMate is a web application designed to help college students find compatible roommates and accommodations near their educational institutions.
-The platform simplifies the process of finding both flatmates and available rooms, making the college housing search easier and more efficient.
+FlatMate is a web application designed to help find compatible roommates.
+The platform simplifies the process of finding both flatmates and available rooms, making the  housing search easier and more efficient.

 ## Features